-Indole-3-carbinol (I3C) is a substance found in cruciferous vegetables such as broccoli, cauliflower, brussels sprouts, collard greens and kale.
+Indole-3-carbinol (I3C) is a cruciferous vegetable-derived bioactive phytochemical.
 Indole-3-carbinol is also available as a dietary supplement and is promising agent for the prevention of estrogen-enhanced cancers.

 In certain situations where estrogens are contributing to unwanted effects (such as gynecomastia and certain forms of breast cancer) inducing a state of hypoestrogenism may be beneficial.

 Indole-3-carbinol predictably alters endogenous estrogen metabolism which leads to enhanced formation of the inactive catechol estrogens and may thereby provide a novel dietary supplement for reducing cancer risk .
 Studies in animals [2,3] and humans [1,4,5] as well as in vitro studies are showing increased 2-hydroxlation by indole-3-carbinol supplementation.
 2-hydroxylation leads to the formation of 2-hydroxyestrone and 2-methoxyestrone, which not only are devoid of estrogenic activity, but may also have some anti-estrogenic activity [6,7,8].